lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

 Understanding these parameters will help you effectively describe the geometry and orientation of fractures within your discrete fracture network in dfnWorks.
 By adjusting these settings, you can model complex geological configurations and accurately represent the flow behavior in fractured media.

+This tutorial's main focus will be on **dfnGen** and how to use TPL parameters to generate a network.
+Evaluations of a network include reports, graphs, and visual inspection.
+See Module at :ref:`dfnGen <dfngen-chapter>` and python docs at :ref:`pydfnWorks: dfnGen <dfnWorks-python-chapter-dfnGen>`

 .. figure:: figures/tpl_mesh_material.png
    :scale: 50 %
    :alt: alternate text
    :align: center

-This tutorial's main focus will be on **dfnGen** and how to use TPL parameters to generate a network.
-Evaluations of a network include reports, graphs, and visual inspection.

 Simulations using dfnFlow and dfnTrans are run on the network and are viewed to further evaluate the network and results.